wtsi-npg/p4/examples/README.examples.md

 Examples of use by the NPG team at Sanger.

-Here we use `singualrity` to run the container containing P4, its templates, and (many of) the bioinformatics tools we use (but not reference data).
+Here we use `singularity` to run the container containing P4, its templates, and (many of) the bioinformatics tools we use (but not reference data).

 The reference data